Question:

 2. Try spreading it onto a saucer to distract your dog while you brush him.

-3. Thin a little canned pumpkin with water and put it into a new/clean silicon tube used for carrying travel shampoo–let him lick it out as you squeeze the tube.
-This is a great novel training reward!
+3. Spoon some canned pumpkin into a clean silicon tube used for carrying travel shampoo–let him lick it out as you squeeze the tube as a unique training reward.

 4. Mix canned pumpkin with dry kibble and stuff it into a Kong toy.
 Freeze for a few hours then let your pup spend some time un-stuffing the Kong.